dirkcuys/thebacklog/index.md

 Hi, I'm Dirk.
 This is my website.

-I strongly believe that technology should empower people and create a healthy society that we all want to be a part off.
+I believe that technology should empower people and create a healthy society that we all want to be a part off.
 This requires deliberate effort and attention to achieve and maintain.

 Over the last decade and a bit I've been working on a variety of open source [projects]({{site.baseurl}}/projects/) that I believe contributes to that goal.